Skip to content

 The status command prints a summary of your CodeTeleport account and current device.
 It’s a quick way to verify that you’re logged in, check which API server you’re connected to, and see how much of your plan’s quota you’ve used.

-If you’re not logged in, the command exits with a helpful message instead of failing:
+If CodeTeleport is not configured yet, the command exits with a helpful message instead of failing:

 The status output pulls data from two API endpoints: your account profile and your usage stats.
 It also fetches the most recent cloud session to show the last push timestamp.